SxMk1/Mushroom-Dream/README.md

 This is still in it's early phase and a WIP, but give it a look if you'd like.

-Many thanks for @Fris0uman for handling all the programing black magic.
+Many thanks to @Fris0uman for handling all the programing black magic.